nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 # nuScenes tracking task
 In this document we present the rules, result format, classes, evaluation metrics and challenge tracks of the nuScenes tracking task.

+*Note: This page is work in progress and therefore subject to change.*

 ## Overview
 - [Introduction](#introduction)
 - [Authors](#authors)